Our favorite travel photos of the year so far

 Thousands and thousands of amazing images cross our computer screens each year, and in this space we share some stunners from 2019 so far.

 The gallery above is updated periodically.
-So when you're ready to see another gorgeous part of the world -- an "incense village" in Vietnam, a theater-turned-bookshop in Buenos Aires, an ornate mosque in Abu Dhabi -- return here for inspiration.
+So when you're ready to see another gorgeous part of the world -- the world's largest gypsum dune field in New Mexico, starlings gathering to roost in England, a mesmerizing bookstore with mirrored ceilings in China, -- return here for inspiration.